-For more VPN configuration scenarios and descriptions, see these other sources of information:
+- For more VPN configuration scenarios and descriptions, see these other sources of information: - OS/400 V5R2 Virtual Private Networks: Remote Access to the IBM eServerTM iSeries Server with

-OS/400(R) V5R1 Virtual Private Networks: Remote Access to the IBM(R) e(logo)server iSeries(TM) Server with Windows(R) 2000 VPN Clients, REDP0153
+Windows 2000 VPN Clients, REDP0153 💙

-This IBM Redpaper provides a step-by-step process for configuring the VPN tunnel using V5R1 VPN and the Windows 2000 integrated L2TP and IPSec support.
+This IBM Redbook provides a step-by-step process for configuring the VPN tunnel using i5/OS VPN and the Windows 2000 integrated L2TP and IPSec support.

-• AS/400(R) Internet Security: Implementing AS/400 Virtual Private Networks, SG24-5404-00

-This redbook explores VPN concepts and describes its implementation using IP security (IPSec) and Layer 2 Tunneling Protocol (L2TP) on OS/400.

-• AS/400 Internet Security Scenarios: A Practical Approach, SG24-5954-00
+- AS/400® Internet Security: Implementing AS/400 Virtual Private Networks, SG24-5404-00 This redbook explores VPN concepts and describes its implementation using IP security (IPSec) and Layer 2 Tunneling Protocol (L2TP). - AS/400 Internet Security Scenarios: A Practical approach, SG24-5954-00 💊

-This redbook explores all the integrated security features available on the OS/400 system such as IP filters, NAT, VPN, HTTP proxy server, SSL, DNS, mail relay, auditing, and logging.
+This redbook explores all the integrated security features available on the iSeries operation system such as IP filters, NAT, VPN, HTTP proxy server, SSL, DNS, mail relay, auditing, and logging.
 It describes their use through practical examples.

-• Virtual Private Networking: Securing Connections

-This Web page highlights latebreaking VPN news, lists the latest PTFs, and links to other sites of interest.

-• Other security related manuals and redbooks Go here for a list of security related information available online.
+- Virtual Private Networking: Securing Connections This Web page highlights late-breaking VPN news, lists the latest PTFs, and links to other sites of interest. - Other security related topics and redbooks Go here for a list of security related information available online.